strvcom/frontend/project-guidelines/quality-output/bundle-size.md

 CSS property font-display[got a very solid cross-browser support](https://caniuse.com/#feat=css-font-rendering-controls%26search=font-display).
 And it’s also supported by Google Fonts.

 But if you would love to have bigger control, you will probably also want to use [Font Face Observer](https://fontfaceobserver.com).
 It's an amazing, lightweight tool to detect if a font has already loaded on your website, it works with font services, and self-hosted fonts as well, the Promise based API is straightforward, and the browser support is very good.
-Here's a simple usage which resolves [FOUT](bundle-size.md#fout-foit-foft)for My Family font.
+Here's a simple usage which resolves [FOUT](bundle-size.md#fout-foit-foft) for My Family font.

 ```javascript
 const font = new FontFaceObserver('My Family')